Frequently Asked Questions

 Testing and Monitoring

-SMS API integrations for Togo
+Twilio SMS API for Togo

 Twilio provides a robust SMS API for sending messages to Togo.
 Integration requires your Account SID and Auth Token from the Twilio Console.
+Learn more about 10DLC registration for US-based sending.

 Sinch offers SMS capabilities for Togo through their REST API.
 Authentication uses Bearer token.